-In early November, Jean Philippe and I had the chance to visit my sister in Copenhagen.
+In early November, Jean Philippe and I had the chance to visit my sister in and spend three days in Copenhagen.

 My sister, Kelly, was studying there and showed us all around one of the happiest cities in the world.

 I think one of the biggest misconceptions friends and family members back home have is that I’m always traveling because I live in Europe.
 While geographically it is much easier to travel around, I really don’t get the chance to explore so much, at least not as much as I would like to!
 If it were up to me I would be jetting off to a new city every weekend, but I am in no position to live like that financially, so when I do get the chance to go somewhere new it is a very big deal.

 Suffice it to say, this trip was so hyped up for me!